Orangutan: Taxonomy and phylogeny

 The Sumatran orangutan genome was sequenced in January 2011.
 Following humans and chimpanzees, the Sumatran orangutan became the third species of great ape whose genome was sequenced.
 Subsequently, the Bornean species's genome was sequenced.
-Bornean orangutans (P. pygmaeus) exhibit less genetic diversity than Sumatran orangutans (P. abelii), despite the latter's population being six to seven times greater.
+Bornean orangutans (P. pygmaeus) exhibit less genetic diversity than Sumatran orangutans (P. abelii), despite the former's population being six to seven times greater.
 The researchers hope these genetic data may help conservationists preserve the endangered ape, as well as learn more about human genetic diseases.
 Similarly to gorillas and chimpanzees, orangutans have 48 diploid chromosomes, in contrast to humans, which have 46.

 According to molecular evidence, within apes (superfamily Hominoidea), the gibbons diverged during the early Miocene between 24.1 and 19.7 million years ago (mya), and the orangutans diverged from the African great ape lineage between 19.3 and 15.7 mya.
 Israfil and colleagues (2011) estimated based on mitochondrial, Y-linked, and X-linked loci that the Sumatran and Bornean species diverged 4.9 to 2.9 mya.
 By contrast, the 2011 genome study suggested that these two species diverged as recently as circa 400,000 years ago.
 The study also found that orangutans evolved at a slower pace than both chimpanzees and humans.
 A 2017 genome study found that the Bornean and Tapanuli orangutans diverged from Sumatran orangutans about 3.4 mya, and from each other around 2.4 mya.
 Millions of years ago, orangutans travelled from mainland Asia to Sumatra and then Borneo as the islands were connected by land bridges during the recent glacial periods when sea levels were much lower.
 The present range of Tapanuli orangutans is thought to be close to where ancestral orangutans first entered what is now Indonesia from mainland Asia.